IIGROUP/interpGaze/README.md

 ## Dataset

 We contribute a high-quality gaze dataset, which contains a large range of gaze directions and diversity on eye shapes, glasses, ages and genders, to benefit researchers in related areas.
-Samples are shown in the following pictures.
-We released the processed gaze patches on [Google Drive](https://drive.google.com/drive/folders/1ZZRcLiBPtfkohSlTHw7TE3CnntuFxoDT).
+Samples are shown in the following pictures (more can be found at [link](https://drive.google.com/drive/folders/1uBsmy6N__qiTDJG0wNmOtjTU7M_OHZOt)).

 <p align="center">
 <img src="/asserts/examples/_MG_0568.jpg" width="150" height="100" /> &ensp; <img src="/asserts/examples/_MG_0569.jpg" width="150" height="100" /> &ensp; <img src="/asserts/examples/_MG_0570.jpg" width="150" height="100" />
 </p>

-We will release the dataset in the future.
+~~We will release the dataset in the future.~~ We have released the processed gaze patches on [Google Drive](https://drive.google.com/drive/folders/1ZZRcLiBPtfkohSlTHw7TE3CnntuFxoDT).

 The comparison of some popular gaze datasets is shown in the following table.